arviz-devs/arviz-project/governance/community_architecture.md

 Services that Council Members will provide useful guidance, both technical and in terms of project direction, to potentially less experienced contributors.

+The Council will have between 4 and 7 members.
+No more than 2 Council Members can report to one person or company (including Institutional Partners) through employment or contracting work (including the reportee, i.e. the reportee + 1 is the max).

 ### Council Responsibilities
 Council Members will have the responsibility of
 * Removing members, including Council Members, if they are in violation of the Code of Conduct